Brazil v Germany (2014 FIFA World Cup)

 The game marked several tournament records.
 Germany's win marked the largest margin of victory in a FIFA World Cup semi-final.
 The game saw Germany overtake Brazil as the highest-scoring team in World Cup tournament history and become the first team to reach eight World Cup finals.
 Miroslav Klose scored his 16th career World Cup goal and surpassed Brazil's own Ronaldo as the tournament's all-time record goalscorer.
 Brazil's loss broke their 62-match unbeaten streak at home in competitive matches, going back to the 1975 Copa América (where they lost 3–1 to Peru in the same stadium), and equalled their biggest margin of defeat in a match alongside a 6–0 loss to Uruguay in 1920.
 It was also Brazil's worst margin of defeat in a World Cup match, with their previous worst loss in that category being their 3–0 loss to France in the 1998 final at the Stade de France in Saint-Denis, Paris.

 Ultimately, the match was described as a national humiliation.
 The game has been dubbed the Mineiraço (/pt/) in reference to the Mineirão stadium, evoking a previous "spirit of national shame" known as the Maracanaço in which Brazil unexpectedly lost in the de facto final of the 1950 FIFA World Cup on home soil to Uruguay.
-Brazil lost 3–0 to the Netherlands in the third-place play-off, while Germany went on to win the World Cup for the fourth time, winning 1–0 against Argentina in the final.
-This was Germany’s fourth World Cup triumph, bringing them joint-second behind five-time winners Brazil, as well as the first European World Cup triumph in the Americas.
+Brazil lost 3–0 to the Netherlands in the match for third place, while Germany went on to win the World Cup, winning 1–0 against Argentina in the final.
+This was Germany's fourth World Cup triumph, (Note: Germany previously won the 1954, 1974, and 1990 editions as West Germany) bringing them joint-second behind five-time winners Brazil, as well as the first European World Cup triumph in the Americas.

 Background

 Brazil failed in their appeal to overturn captain Thiago Silva's suspension for the match.

 Brazil were hosting the FIFA World Cup for the second time (the first being 1950), and had won the tournament on five previous occasions.
 Germany were three-time winners but had not won the tournament in 24 years.
-Brazil were in the semi-finals for the first time since 2002, from which they emerged victorious and subsequently won the tournament against Germany; while Germany was in a record-breaking fourth consecutive semi-final.
+Brazil were in the semi-finals for the first time since 2002, from which they emerged victorious and subsequently won the tournament against Germany; while Germany were in a record-breaking fourth consecutive semi-final.
 Both teams had entered the tournament among the favourites to win, with Germany ranked 2nd and Brazil ranked 3rd in the FIFA World Rankings.
 It was only the second World Cup match between the two sides.